• Skip to primary navigation

 2. Add the bacon and cook for 8-10 minutes or until crispy.
 Transfer using a slotted spoon to a paper towel-lined surface.

-4. Stir in the cabbage and sauté another five minutes, stirring frequently.
+4. Add the cabbage and sauté another five minutes, stirring frequently.

-5. Add the chicken broth, bacon, barbecue sauce, and salt.
+5. Stir in the chicken broth, bacon, barbecue sauce, and salt.

 6. Reduce heat to medium-low, cover, and cook for 25-30 minutes or until cabbage has softened and most of the liquid has mostly evaporated.
 Serve warm.